yhatt/jsx-slack/README.md

 A project goal is creating an interface to build a maintainable Slack message and interactive contents with confidence via readable [JSX].

-jsx-slack would allow building message blocks and dialogs with predictable HTML-like markup.
+jsx-slack would allow composing blocks with predictable HTML-like markup.
 It helps in understanding the structure of complex messages and interactions.

 ## Install